Pump Selection, Evaluation and Specifications:

 Contact us now so we can help you with your pump engineering needs!

 Design and Develop

-Ekwestrel Corp vice president and principal engineer Randal Ferman has more than 38 years of experience in pump engineering, design and development.
+Ekwestrel’s principal engineer Randal Ferman has more than 47 years’ experience in pump engineering, design and development.
 He previously held the position of Manager Research & Development at Flowserve Corp, and now works as an independent consultant for domestic and international industries, specializing in pumps and pumping systems.
-Ekwestrel Corp’s clients include Hyosung Corp, B&W (the Babcock & Wilcox Company), and ASAP (Appliance Standards Awareness Project), Lower Neches Valley Authority, Westinghouse Nuclear, Canadian Natural, and Hydro, Inc.
+A few of Ekwestrel’s clients include Hyosung Goodsprings, B&W (the Babcock & Wilcox Company), ASAP (Appliance Standards Awareness Project), Lower Neches Valley Authority, Westinghouse Nuclear, Canadian Natural, and Hydro, Inc.

 Design and Development

 The key ingredients of excellent product design are vision, experience, a good sense of spatial relationships and proportion, and sound engineering.
 The design process is one of conceptualization and synthesis based on an understanding of the:

 - manufacturing processes